 - Press the desired feature to display a list of available options. - 2.
-Press to select the desired feature setting. - 3.
-Press ☐ BACK on the faceplate or the ☐ screen button to return to the previous menu or exit.
+Press to select the desired feature setting.

 Turn the vehicle to ON/RUN to access the Settings menu, then select SETTINGS from the Home Page on the infotainment system display.